top of page

 We're Keeping an Eye on Your Vision and Safety

-We hope you and your loved ones are doing well and are continuing to take special care for your health during these challenging times.
+We hope you and your loved ones are doing well and are continuing to take special care for your health.
 Your overall wellness includes keeping an “eye” on your vision.
 That means keeping up with any recommended treatment plans for diagnosed conditions, like using prescription drops for glaucoma or having medication injections for macular degeneration.
 It also means scheduling eye examinations every two years after age 40.

 Regular exams are key to protecting and preserving vision, especially from concerns that may not initially show symptoms but can cause loss of sight.
-Vision problems don’t just take a pause during a pandemic.
-Six out of 10 people over age 60 will develop cataracts.
-Glaucoma will affect one in 30 people over age 40.
-Diabetes-related sight loss will still increase in risk each year you have the disease.
-And, macular degeneration will continue to be the leading cause of central vision loss among baby boomers.
-Not detecting and treating these conditions increases your risk for car accidents, falls, loss of independence, depression, and other major health concerns.
+Vision problems didn't take a pause during the pandemic.
+Six out of 10 people over age 60 will still develop cataracts.
+Glaucoma affects one in 30 people over age 40.
+Diabetes-related sight loss still increases in risk each year you have the disease.
+Macular degeneration continues to be the leading cause of central vision loss among baby boomers.
+Most importantly, delaying, denying and not detecting and treating these conditions increases your risk for car accidents, falls, loss of independence, depression, and other major health concerns.

-As members of the medical profession, we understand people’s hesitancy to schedule appointments during the COVID-19 crisis.
-However, we would like to assure everyone that visits to our practice are handled under the strictest of safety protocols.
-Eye Care Specialists remained open during the start of the pandemic to provide essential emergency and critical care for patients with vision-threatening conditions.
-And, we have maintained high-standard safety procedures since reopening our doors to all of our patients.
-These currently include:
+As members of the medical profession, we understood people’s hesitancy to schedule appointments during the COVID-19 crisis.
+However, we would like to assure you that visits to our practice were and still are handled under the strictest of protocols.
+Eye Care Specialists has maintained high-standard safety procedures, including:

 • To minimize your time inside the office, our staff may call you prior to your appointment to update and document your medical health history and current medications.